 Kru retired with a professional record of 33 wins and 7 losses with 31 of his wins coming by way of knockout.

 Kru Alberto founded Chaisai Muay Thai in 1997 in Tacoma, Washington.
-Over the last fifteen years, Chaisai (meaning “victory” in the Thai language) has built a reputation of producing the best stand-up fighters to come out of the Pacific Northwest.
+Over the last twenty five years, Chaisai (meaning “victory” in the Thai language) has built a reputation of producing the best stand-up fighters to come out of the Pacific Northwest.
 He developed many fighters from amateur to the professional level, competing all over the world, winning local, national, and world titles.
 Each of his fighters were cultivated from his system of training, not inherited from another school or instructor.
 Having grandfathered the sport of Muay Thai in Washington State, up until recently, his school stood alone for several years as the only authentic Muay Thai gym around.
 Some of Chaisai’s former fighters and assistant instructors have since begun teaching standup within local MMA gyms, carrying on the lineage of his teaching.

 “I’ve had the privilege to have trained with some of the best instructors in the world.
 I would not be the teacher that I am today without the training and mentorship of these men, Master Donald P. Hagedorn Jr.,Master Michael Cairns, Haru Shimanishi, Master Chan, and Grand Master Toddy.”